-Abuse-liability data on Intelli's opioid drug missing: FDA staff
+Abuse-liability data on Intelli's opioid drug missing - FDA staff

 Intellipharma's formulation is designed to improve upon OxyContin in a number of ways, most notably in that it contains a blue dye designed to be emitted if the tablet is tampered with or crushed.

-In a preliminary review posted ahead of a meeting of independent advisers on Wednesday, FDA scientists said that abuse-liability data had not been submitted as part of Rexista's marketing application. (bit.ly/2eHJpSH)

-Reporting by Natalie Grover and Divya Grover in Bengaluru; Editing by Amrutha Gayathri
+In a preliminary review posted ahead of a meeting of independent advisers on Wednesday, FDA scientists said that abuse-liability data had not been submitted as part of Rexista's marketing application. (bit.ly/2eHJpSH) (Reporting by Natalie Grover and Divya Grover in Bengaluru; Editing by Amrutha Gayathri)